 You have to apply separately for each tax year.
 The current tax year runs from April 2018 to March 2019.
 Once the tax year has finished, you can claim for all refunds you were given in the last year and you also know how much other income you had during that year (from your P60 or P45) so it’s simple to fill in the form.

 If you just had one refund and no other savings interest, you enter the details in boxes 3.1, 3.2 and 3.3.
 The picture shows what this would look like for the Wonga refund example above.

 If you had several refunds with 8% interest included, add them up and put the totals in these boxes:

 - DO include any refunds where 8% interest was added but the lender didn’t tax tax off;

 - DO include any interest you received from taxable bank accounts;

-- DON’T include any interest from ISA accounts or N&SI accounts which aren’t taxable.
+- DON’T include any interest from tax free savings accounts, eg ISAs or N&SI accounts which aren’t taxable.

 You should get a refund within about 6 weeks!
 For the example being used, this should be the £96.25 tax that was deducted.